Get help signing into iCloud

 - Check if you have Automatic Downloads enabled.
 If there is content ready to be downloaded, you may be prompted to enter your Apple ID and password to continue.
 Learn how to resume interrupted downloads.

-- If you are an organiser, parent or guardian of a Family Sharing group, check if the prompt is a request from a child family member to make an iTunes Store purchase.
+- If you are an organizer, parent, or guardian of a Family Sharing group, check if the prompt is a request from a child family member to make an iTunes Store purchase.
 You can then approve or decline the request.

 If you want to sign in to a third-party app but your password is rejected